 Sometimes your government work may benefit you or your family personally, or may affect individuals or organizations that you have some connection with outside your government job.
 In these circumstances, the public could be concerned that you will be motivated by considerations other than your desire to do what is best for the public as a whole.
 Because the success of our government system depends upon maintaining the confidence of the public and your impartiality in performing official duties, your agency might decide that you should not be involved in a certain assignment because the public might question your objectivity.

 Specifically, this law says that you may not work on an assignment that you know will affect your own financial interests or the financial interests of your spouse or your minor child.
-The prohibition also applies if you know the assignment will affect the financial interests of your general partner, or of an organization that you serve as an officer, director, employee, general partner, or trustee and affect the financial interests of someone with whom you have an arrangement for employment, or with whom you are negotiating for employment.
+The prohibition also applies if you know the assignment will affect the financial interests of: your general partner; an organization that you serve as an officer, director, employee, general partner, or trustee; or someone with whom you have an arrangement for employment, or with whom you are negotiating for employment.

 If you have recused from a matter to avoid a conflict of interest, you must implement a screening arrangement to include a gatekeeper.
 Use these Guidelines for Gatekeepers to inform your gatekeeper how to help you comply with your recusal.

-There may be circumstances other than those covered by 18 USC § 208 in which employees should not perform official duties in order to avoid an appearance of loss of impartiality.
-The issue of impartiality is addressed in the Standards of Ethical Conduct for employees of the executive branch at 5 CFR 2635.502.
+There may be circumstances other than those covered by 18 U.S.C. § 208 in which an employee should not perform official duties in order to avoid an appearance of a loss of impartiality.
+The issue of impartiality is addressed in the Standards of Ethical Conduct for Employees of the Executive Branch at 5 C.F.R. § 2635.502.
 The regulation contains two disqualification provisions addressing appearance issues.

-The first provision, entitled "Personal and business relationships," states that employees should obtain specific authorization before participating in certain government matters where their impartiality is likely to be questioned.
+The first provision, entitled "Personal and business relationships," states that an employee should obtain specific authorization before participating in certain government matters where his or her impartiality is likely to be questioned.
 The matters covered by this standard are particular matters with specific parties, such as contracts, grants, or investigations: